coverclock/com-diag-grandote/README.md

 of my clients.

-I have written hundreds of thousands of lines of C++ for embedded products, mostly during my time at Bell Labs and its verious offshoots.
+I have written hundreds of thousands of lines of C++ for embedded products, mostly during my time at Bell Labs and its various offshoots.
 At one time I was a strong advocate for the use of C++ in embedded products.
 But over the years, I have seen a decline in the use of C++ in this way, and an increase in the use of C for the systems layer,